junhoyeo/craby/docs/guide/errors.md

 }
 ```

-**Note:** Exceptions thrown via `throw!` will appear as JavaScript errors and can be caught with try-catch blocks in JavaScript:
+> Exceptions thrown via `throw!` will appear as JavaScript errors and can be caught with try-catch blocks in JavaScript:

 ```typescript
 try {